AppleGreen Cottage

 You can use this tutorial for any of my bag patterns, either this large messenger bag (add stiffness by adding an extra layer of cotton webbing on top!) or the Teya iPad crossbody bag pattern would look awesome with double-layer straps!

 I hope you liked this tutorial - and I hope it has enticed you to dive a bit deeper into the wonderful bagmaking world.
 Has it?
-Why not join the free email series to get a bunch of useful bagmaking tips:
+Why not join the free email series to get a lot of useful bagmaking tips:

 diy purse handles